Karno15/Teteturnieje/README.md

 All notable changes to this project will be documented in this file

+## [1.10] - 2024-01-18

+### Changed

+- Added optimization for library
+- Added Registering function

 ## [1.9] - 2024-01-04

 ### Changed

+- You can now add audio file to a question
 - Fixed background overlay when popups are showing
 - Added loading screen for editing question
 - Added optimization for various things